Buying Medicines Online: Our Guide to Safety

 In cases where you have already consulted with a doctor and received a prescription, you will need to provide a paper version or an e-prescription to the pharmacy, before they can dispense your medicine.

 As part of their service, some pharmacy sites such as Treated.com offer also online consultations with GMC doctors, who can issue an e-prescription after assessing a patient.
-A consultation might include the competition an online health questionnaire by the patient, which is then reviewed by a doctor.
+A consultation might include the completion of an online health questionnaire by the patient, which is then reviewed by a doctor.
 Other sites may offer consultations with doctors through an online video call.

 However sites which offer to fulfil prescription medicine orders with ‘no prescription required’ cannot legally do so.
 An online pharmacy either: